bernhard-42/jupyter-cadquery/README.md

     Notes:
     - `display="html"` will automatically turn off tools
     - Browsers can only a set of 8-16 WebGL contexts.
 So try to have a small number of renderings.
 If there are too much, they will be shown as black box, that renders after hovering over it.
+    - In JupyterLab the widget state needs to be saved automatically for this to work (menu *Settings -> Save Widget State Automatically*)

 2. Export single rendering view